Here are some of their stories:

-Year 8 Korean students are the group who attend Korean diligently, but Kyoeun and Yookyum stand out as they like to read and do writing projects more than the other students.
-This year, they have demonstrated their skills and abilities whilst producing weekly news reports on social problems, writing a detailed book review and producing a video about a poem.
+Year 8 Korean students are the group who attend Korean diligently, but Kyoeun stands out as she likes to read and do writing projects more than the other students.
+She demonstrated her skills and abilities whilst producing weekly news reports on social problems, writing a detailed book review and producing a video about a poem.

 Karolina G., Year 10